Sanjeev900/email_app_practice/README.md

 To fetch and process emails, follow these steps:

 Add your credentials.json file in the *auth* folder.
-To configure and create your credentials.json file, follow the steps here: ```https://support.google.com/cloud/answer/6158849?hl=en ```
+To configure and create your credentials.json file, follow the steps here: [a link] https://support.google.com/cloud/answer/6158849?hl=en

 Run the first script to connect to Gmail and fetch emails: